 What’s the difference?
-In my experience Healthcare is working with medical towards restoration; Wellness is about the things that we do to invest in our mental and physical health present and future; Wellbeing is about our quality of life.
+In my experience, Healthcare is working with medical towards restoration; Wellness is about the things that we do to invest in our mental and physical health present and future; Well-being is about our quality of life.
 The focus of my practice, as with my life, has been evolving along these same lines.
 It turns out I’m not alone.
-Industry forecasts indicate that people are increasing their focus in wellness due to the frustration with and rising costs of healthcare.
+Industry forecasts indicate that people are increasing their focus on wellness due to the frustration with and rising costs of healthcare.
 Personally, I don’t need to defend healthcare when all I have to do is take a step back and recommit my energy in supporting my client’s wellness and wellbeing.

 2018 was a stellar year for me professionally.
 I was inducted in the Massage Therapy Hall of Fame and received a Governor appointment to the Oklahoma Advisory Board of Massage Therapy.
-Involvement in both of these things made me really look at our profession with a retrospective bent and with a broader vision.
+Involvement in both of these things made me really look at our profession with a retrospective bent and a broader vision.
 I see us as a mosaic of the different paths that have brought us here.
 I’m asking that we keep our minds open to the contributions of this array of approaches.
-Remember that ultimately we are all here to serve the greater good, and that it’s ok to have a strongly held position…. but it’s not ok to be ugly about someone else’s.
+Remember that ultimately we are all here to serve the greater good and that it’s ok to have a strongly held position…. but it’s not ok to be ugly about someone else’s.
 Respect

-Go the extra mile, it’s less crowded there
+Go the extra mile.
+It’s less crowded there.

-Protocol: The treatment plan is in the body
+The treatment plan is in the body.

-Coax don’t bully
+Coax doesn’t bully

-Where thoughts go energy goes
+Where thoughts go, the energy goes

-Everyone’s body tells their story, don’t forget to listen
+Everyone’s body tells their story, don’t forget to listen.

-If it’s worth doing, it’s worth doing slowly
+If it’s worth doing, it’s worth doing slowly.

-Business: Don’t confuse what you do for love and what you do for money
+Don’t confuse what you do for love and what you do for money

 Be well, Do good work, and remember I’m rooting for you